Klein Cain High School

 Klein Cain High School is a senior high school in unincorporated Harris County, Texas.
 A part of the Klein Independent School District, it opened in August 2017.
-Nicole Patin is the principal of the school.
+Lauren Marti is the principal of the school.
 The sports team is the Hurricanes.
 Klein Cain opened in 2017 with 9th and 10th grade students, then added 11th graders in 2018 and 12th graders in 2019.
 The school is named after Jim Cain, who worked in Klein ISD for 35 years and in public education for 47 years.

 Campus

-The campus, on an 80.3 acre has a capacity of 3,500 students.
+The campus, on an 80.3 acre has a capacity of 4,000 students.
 The campus, with three gymnasiums, a natatorium facility, career and vocational areas, and a dance area, has classrooms designed for student group work, using "L" shapes.

 History

 The plans about building a new high school date back to funds that were linked with Klein ISD's 2008 and 2015 bond programs.
-The school was opened up for the first time in August of 2017.
+The school was opened up for the first time in August 2017.